 Ingredients You’ll Need

-• Avocado oil, divided: Has a high smoke point ideal for searing steak and sautéing vegetables without burning.
+- 2 tbsp avocado oil, divided: A high smoke point oil ideal for searing the steak and sautéing veggies.

 How to Make Hibachi Bowls with Steak and Vegetables Recipe